-The deadline to submit the application and all supporting materials (e.g. letters of recommendation, transcripts, etc.) for Fall 2024 admission for the Clinical area only is November 1, 2023.
-The deadline for all other areas (Behavioral Neuroscience, Cognitive, Developmental, Health, Quantitative, and Social) is December 1, 2023
+The deadline to submit the application and all supporting materials (e.g. letters of recommendation, transcripts, etc.) for Fall 2025 admission for the Clinical area only is November 1, 2024.
+The deadline for all other areas (Behavioral Neuroscience, Cognitive, Developmental, Health, Quantitative, Social, and Social and Affective Neuroscience) is December 1, 2024.

 If you have specific questions about the online UCLA application for Graduate Admission, please email the UCLA Division of Graduate Education office at onlineAppHelp@grad.ucla.edu.